 Show off natural flair with houseplants

 Houseplants give a breath of fresh air like nothing else and, if your sideboard is feeling a little lifeless, add leafy pot plants and tumbling climbers to get your surroundings more in touch with the great outdoors.
-They’ll make you feel calm and collected, plus they help bring out the beauty of the natural oak that built our Oslo sideboard.
+They’ll make you feel calm and collected, plus they help bring out the beauty of the natural oak that built our Copenhagen sideboard.

 Accentuate with art